decidables/decidables/libraries/decidables-elements/README.md

   - Amount that value increments with smallest movement of the slider
 - `value: number = undefined`
   - Initial value of the slider

+##### Methods

+- `nonlinearRange(nonlinear, toRange, fromRange)`
+  - Set nonlinear scaling for the slider
+  - Parameters
+    - `nonlinear: boolean`
+      - Should the slider have nonlinear scaling
+    - `toRange: function(value)`
+      - Function defining transform from actual quantity to range position
+      - Parameters
+        - `value: number`
+        - The quantity to transform to range position
+    - `fromRange: function(value)`
+      - Function defining transform from range position back to actual quantity
+      - Parameters
+        - `value: number`
+        - The range position to transform back to an actual quantity

+##### CSS Custom Properties

+- `--decidables-slider-color`
+  - Set the color for the slider thumb if enabled
+- `--decidables-slider-background-color`
+  - Set the color for the slider track, the background-color for the spinner (and the color for the slider thumb, if disabled)

 ##### Example